 Before joining the Health Data Hub, Louisa managed health, research and innovation programs and activities, funding, policy, projects and networks at the Pan American Health Organization/WHO, the French Ministry of Health and the World Bank Group.
 She has also experience in the pharmaceutical sector and consulting in other sectors.
 Louisa studied Public Administration and International Politics at Sciences Po Paris and Georgetown University as well as Public Health at the French School of Public Health (EHESP).
 She has taught several health policy-related courses at Sciences Po Paris and EHESP.

-Adm.
-Director Danish Council for Better Hygiene, Head of International Projects Unit, Danish Committee for Health Education
+Head of International Projects Unit, Danish Committee for Health Education

 Lars Münter is a dedicated champion for self-care in Europe.
 As part of his work in Scandinavia and Europe, knowledge sharing and joint platforms to promote health literacy, empowerment, and citizen action – including corporate social responsibility – has been daily activities across sectors and borders for 15 years.